rcarver/config/README.md

       Created /etc/nginx/sites-available/example.com => /etc/nginx/sites-enabled/example.com
     Notify nginx

+## What is a Blueprint

+A Blueprint uses one or more Patterns to describe a server.
+It has the Facts about the current Node available when it runs.

+### How a Blueprint is executed

+Blueprint execution occurs in a few steps:

+1. **Accumulate** Recursively traverse all Patterns.
+1. **Validate** Ensure that all Patterns have been defined correctly and that all Attributes have been set.
+1. **Resolve** Detect conflicting Patterns.
+Mark duplicate Patterns to execute in *skip* mode.
+1. **Cleanup** If a previous execution exists, find any Patterns that executed previously but would not execute now.
+Mark those Patterns to execute in *destroy* mode.
+1. **Execute** Execute all Patterns.

 ## What is a Pattern

 A Pattern is a reusable bit of configuration.
 Patterns are composable,